 Welcome to the Good Grief Trust

 We’re so sorry you had to find us, but we want you to know that you're not alone and we will try our best to guide you in the right direction.
-We offer our heartfelt condolences to anyone who has suffered a bereavement through COVID-19 or under any circumstance, before or during these uncertain times.
+We offer our heartfelt condolences to anyone who has suffered a bereavement under any circumstance.

 All of us at The Good Grief Trust have lost someone we love, so we want to help you find the support you need as quickly as possible.
 You will find stories from others who have had a similar loss, practical and emotional support and signposting to a choice of immediate tailored local and national support on each of our pages below.

-Our hope is that you find useful information, advice and encouraging stories from others to help you in this most difficult of times and to make the future that bit brighter.
+Our hope is that you find useful information, helplines, advice and encouraging stories from others to help you in this most difficult of times and to find a way forward with your life.

 Do you need to speak to someone now?